StoccoDavide/acme/docs_build/sphinx/features.rst

 ------------

 The `none` class is a publicly inherited class from `entity`.
 Its aim is to represent nothing than nothing.
-As will be later explained if the C++ polymorphic behaviour is exploited this class will represent the null intersection between objects.
+If the C++ polymorphic behaviour is exploited this class will represent the null intersection between objects.
 The `none` class is a non-abstract class with no members.
 The implemented methods only override the virtual ones defined in the base class `entity`.